Hallur20/GutenbergDatabaseExamProject/README.md

 <h2>Indexes</h2>

-<p>The dump file contains foreign keys, which will auto generate indexes on all the foreign keys.
+<p>The dump file also contains foreign keys, which will auto generate indexes on all the foreign keys.
 To improve the query performance, we created two extra indexes on 'authorName' in the authorBooks table and 'cityName' in the cities table:
 </p>